-Recently, there was a fascinating news item on Dutch television about school exams, which I felt that I needed to translate into English and add a little IT service management (ITSM) terminology too, in the hope of raising some thoughts and discussion about ITIL exams.
+Recently, there was a fascinating news item on Dutch television about school exams, which I felt that I needed to translate into English and add a little IT service management (ITSM) terminology too, in the hope of raising some thoughts and discussion about ITIL training and exams.
 In terms of the original news item, it’s interesting to see the passion and anger about exams when it’s related to the education of our children.
 And it’s a pity that we don’t see the same passion and anger about changing the way we educate our ITSM practitioners.

 See if you can recognize any correlation between the news item and how we educate people in ITSM best practices.
 Then make your own conclusions about who and what needs to change.
 And please let me know your thoughts.